benpate/presto/README.md

 ### Clean Architecture

 Presto lays the groundword to implement a REST API according to the [CLEAN architecture, first published by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 This means decoupling business logic and databases, by injecting dependencies down through your application.
 To do this in a type-safe manner, Presto requires that your services and objects fit into its interfaces, which  describe minimal behavior that each must support in order to be used by Presto.

+Presto also uses the [data package](https://github.com/benpate/data) as an abstract representation of some common database concepts, such as query criteria.
+This allows you to swap in any database by building an adapter that implements the `data` interfaces.
 Once Presto is able to work with your business logic in an abstract way, the rest of the common code is repeated for each API endpoint you need to create.

 ### REST API Design Rulebook